Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes

-This transformation is the key to finding the exchangeable binary fragmentation model associated with $M$.
-In Section \ref{stexhom} we recall known facts about exchangeable fragmentations $\Pi$.
-In Section \ref{fragemb}, we introduce the notion of a \em Markovian embedding of $M$ in $\Pi$\em, which allows us to embed every fragmenter $M$ into a binary exchangeable HFP $\Pi$ in Theorem \ref{embed}, answering Question 1.
-Theorem \ref{embed} also claims that the distribution of $\Pi$ is unique, hence answering Question 2, but we have to postpone the proof to Section \ref{genline}.
-The embedding is explicit, and the proof of the first part of Theorem \ref{embed} identifies the bifurcator $(M,M^*)$ from Section \ref{sizebiased}, hence answering Question 3.
-In Section \ref{sectmass} we study the three-way mass split into the parts before and after the junction time, and in Section \ref{sectlength} associated lengths induced by a bifurcator.
+This transformation is the key to finding the exchangeable binary HFP \mbox{associated} with~$M$.
+In Section~\ref{stexhom} we recall-known facts about exchangeable HFPs~$\Pi$.
+We introduce the notion of a \emph{Markovian embedding in $\Pi$} in Section~\ref{fragemb} and show the existence of an embedding for $M$.
+We postpone the proof of uniqueness of $\Pi$ to Section~\ref{genline}.
+In Section~\ref{sectmass} we study the three-way mass split into the parts before and after the separation time, and in Section~\ref{sectlength} associated lengths induced by a bifurcator.